PAVITHRARAVICHANDRAN03/M2-Embedded_Distance_Measurement/1_Requirements/Readme.md

 #### 1. New technology

-#### 2. Lack of dominant Competition

 #### 3. New markets or services

 ### Threats:

 ####  1. New or increased competition

-#### 2. Insurance plan changes

-#### 3. Adverse demograghic changes
+#### 2. Adverse demograghic changes

-#### 4. Economic slowdowns
+#### 3. Economic slowdowns

 ## 4W's and 1'H

 WHAT:

-Hospital management system is a computer system that helps manage the information related to health care and aids in the job completion of health care providers effectively.
+Distance is a numerical measurement of how far apart objects or points are.Ultrasonic sensor provides an easy way in distance measurement.

 WHY:

-HMS was introduced to solve the complications coming from managing all the paper works of every patient associated with the various departments of hospitalization with confidentiality.
-HMS provides the ability to manage all the paperwork in one place, reducing the work of staff in arranging and analyzing the paperwork of the patients.
+Ultrasonic sensors are great tools to measure distance and detect objects without any actual contact with the physical world.
+It is used in several applications.

 WHERE:

-This systems useful in healthcare like hospitals/clinics.
+Measuring liquid level, checking proximity and even more popularly in automobiles to assist in self-parking or anti-collision systems.

 WHEN:

-A clinic management system is used to manage the patients, the appointments, the doctors' schedules, manage the inventory, etc. It makes the otherwise difficult task of managing a clinic.
+The ultrasonic sensor emits a high-frequency sound pulse and calculates the distance depending upon the time taken by the echo signal to travel back after reflecting from the desired target.
+The speed of sound is 341 meters per second in air.
+After the distance is calculated, it will be displayed on the LCD display.

 How:

-Clinic management system improves the general efficiency of the organization by automating the entire system.The software helps in streamlining every element of a healthcare center.
-Some of which includes recordkeeping, printing out prescriptions,scheduling patients' appointments.
+This project, we have used the HC-SR04 Ultrasonic Sensor with ATMEGA328 to determine the distance of an obstacle from the sensor.
+The basic principle of ultrasonic distance measurement is based on ECHO.

 ## Detail requirements